 Support, advice and guidance

-The Doctoral School offers support, information and confidential advice* to PhD students.
+The Doctoral School offers support, information and confidential advice* to PhD candidates.
 It can take the necessary measures to try to solve a problematic situation.
 It ensures that the person who has requested help obtains the necessary support and assistance.
-It may, with the student’s agreement, transfer a situation to the Respect Cell for a formal complaint to be lodged.

 *In certain circumstances, the Doctoral School may be required to act and share information.
-However, as a general rule, the PhD student will be asked for permission to share confidential information with third parties.
-The student will be kept informed of the next steps at each stage of the procedure.
+However, as a general rule, the PhD candidate will be asked for permission to share confidential information with third parties.
+The candidate will be kept informed of the next steps at each stage of the procedure.

 Support, advice and guidance